julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 ---

-# FAQ
+## FAQ

 ### **Is rowan always protective?**
 Yes—but only in the proper place and season.
 Direction and intent mattered.

 ### **Was rowan connected to saints or Christianity?**
 Yes.
+Often through syncretism rather than origin.
 St. Brigid, St. Helen, and St. Michael sometimes absorbed older rowan lore, making it both magical and “holy.”

 ### **Should modern witches plant rowan by the door?**
 If it suits your land and climate, absolutely.
 Also, see why **[Witches Use Rosemary to Guard the Front Door](/why-witches-plant-rosemary-front-door/)**, for an alternative threshold protection strategy.